MicrosoftDocs/security/operations/respond-incident.md

 - Get User Confirmation on Incident (Alert Trigger)

   This automatic task obtains a confirmation on whether this suspicious activity was conducted by the user or not.
-The playbook **SIEMXDR-Request-UserConfirmation** sent an email notification to Polly and her manager to get acknowledgement for Polly’s activity.
+The playbook **SIEMXDR-Request-UserConfirmation** sent an email notification to Polly and her manager to get acknowledgment for Polly’s activity.
 The playbook completed the task and created an incident comment for the result.

 - Block Suspicious IP in Microsoft 365 Defender (Entity Trigger)

-  The analyst determined that the IP address recorded in the alerts for the incident is a phishing website, so they wanted to blacklist the IP address in Microsoft Defender for Endpoint.
-The playbook **SIEMXDR-Block-IP-Entity-M365D** added the IP address to the Microsoft Defender for Endpoint Indicator and created an incident comment for the result.
+  The analyst determined that the IP address recorded in the alerts for the incident is a phishing website, so they wanted to add the IP address in Microsoft Defender for Endpoint.
+The playbook **SIEMXDR-Block-IP-Entity-M365D** added the IP address to the blocklist in Microsoft Defender for Endpoint Indicator and created an incident comment for the result.

 - Delete-FilefromBlobStorage-Incident (Alert Trigger)